 Who Can Design Your Logo?

-Many smaller campaigns often hire a professional.
+Some campaigns often hire a professional designer.
 Sometimes a volunteer will create the logo for them.
 A local print shop may create a design when the campaign produces their first print piece.

 Regardless of who designs the logo, you will need a high-resolution version of it for print and large signs.
 Low-resolution files are fine for the web, but jpg files do not render well in offline promotion.
 Without a high-res file, you may need to recreate the design – and that may be difficult to do.